Pristina: Politics

-Pristina is a founding member of the Union of Albanian Municipalities in the Region.
-It is twinned with Ankara, Bursa, Des Moines, Namur and has a partnership agreement with Zagreb.

 Economy

 Pristina constitutes the heart of the economy of Kosovo and of vital importance to the country's stability.
-The tertiary sector is the most important for the economy of the city and employs more than 75% of work force of Pristina.
+The tertiary sector is the most important for the economy of the city and employs more than 75% of workforce of Pristina.
 20% of the working population makes up the secondary sector followed by the primary sector with only 5%.

 Pristina is the primary tourist destination in Kosovo as well as the main air gateway to the country.
-It is known as a university center of students from neighbouring countries as Albania, North Macedonia, Montenegro and Serbia.

-In 2012, Tourism in Pristina attracted around 100,000 foreign visitors. which represents 74.2% Most foreign tourists come from Albania, Turkey, Germany, United States, Slovenia, Montenegro, North Macedonia, with the number of visitors from elsewhere growing every year.
+It is known as a university center of students from neighboring countries as Albania, North Macedonia, Montenegro and Serbia.
+In 2012, tourism in Pristina attracted around 100,000 foreign visitors. which represents 74.2%.
+Most foreign tourists come from Albania, Turkey, Germany, United States, Slovenia, Montenegro, North Macedonia, with the number of visitors from elsewhere growing every year.

 The city has a large number of luxury hotels, modern restaurants, bars, pubs and very large nightclubs.
 Coffee bars are a representative icon of Pristina and they can be found almost everywhere.
 The largest hotels of the city are the Swiss Diamond and the Grand Hotel Prishtina situated in the heart of the city.
 Other major hotels present in Pristina include the Emerald Hotel, Sirius Hotel and Hotel Garden.

-Some of the most visited sights near the city include the Batlava Lake and Marble Cave, which are also among the most visited places in country.
+Some of the most visited sights near the city include Batllava Lake and Marble Cave, which are also among the most visited places in country.
 Pristina has played a very important role during the World War II, being a shelter for Jews, whose cemeteries now can be visited.
+There is also a bear sanctuary located around 22 km away from Pristina in the direction of Gjilan that is a tourist destination for local and foreign tourists.